This week in Australia we remember ANZAC day.

 It marks the anniversary of the landing at Gallipoli of the Australian and New Zealand troops during WW1.
 It is a time when Australians give thanks for the sacrifices that our service men and women (including both of my beloved Granddads) have made for our country.
 We remember with the Dawn Service, the March and ANZAC biscuits.

 The biscuits were originally sent in care packages to troops far off because they were cheap to make, didn’t contain any eggs and they kept well for a long time – after the end of the war they were sold as a fundraiser and today they are the only commercial good allowed to carry the name of ‘ANZAC’.
-They are delicious and thankfully, very easy to make into an allergy friendly version.
-We have worked at making them a healthier, more nutritious biscuit too.
+They are delicious and thankfully, very easy to make into an allergy friendly version – plus, you can be very flexible with them based on what you have in your pantry.